Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 Demonstrating Compliance with Flexibility

-PCI DSS requires organizations to protect cardholder data but allows flexibility in how to achieve that protection.
-A targeted risk analysis documents how a customized approach satisfies the intent of PCI DSS controls, offering flexibility without compromising security.
+PCI DSS requires organisations to protect cardholder data, but the Customized Approach allows flexibility in how a requirement’s security objective is met.
+A targeted risk analysis documents how the customized controls satisfy the intent of the PCI DSS requirement, offering flexibility without weakening the evidence needed for assessment.

 This flexibility is particularly valuable in industries where certain business needs or technological constraints require alternative methods to meet PCI DSS objectives.